Edward Via College of Osteopathic Medicine: Campuses

 VCOM-Virginia is located on 13 acres within the campus of Virginia Tech, in the Virginia Tech Corporate Research Center.
 The college operates within a public/private collaboration with Virginia Tech, sharing resources for education, research, and student activities.
 On campus, the main building consists of 60,000 square feet.
-The Center for Simulation and Technology is located within a 22,000-square-foot building, where training occurs with simulated patient encounters in several specialties.
+The Center for Simulation and Technology is a 22,000-square-foot building, where training occurs with simulated patient encounters in several specialties.

 VCOM-Carolinas is located on the edge of historic downtown Spartanburg, South Carolina.
-The campus is approximately 70,000 square feet and is situated on an 18-acre campus.
+The building is approximately 70,000 square feet and is situated on an 18-acre campus.
 Facility features include a state-of-the-art anatomy lab and the Center for Simulation and Technology, offering standardized patient and manikin-based simulation education.

-VCOM-Auburn is a 100,000-square-foot, four-story, state-of-the-art campus situated on 16 acres located on the Auburn University Campus, in Auburn, Alabama.
-The campus offers the nurturing feel of a small private college but with access to the resources and activities of a larger university community.
-The collaborative partnership with Auburn University student activities, events, research, and the arts.
+VCOM-Auburn is a 100,000-square-foot, four-story, state-of-the-art building situated on 16 acres located on the Auburn University Campus, in Auburn, Alabama.
+The campus offers the nurturing feel of a small private college, with access to the resources and activities of a larger university community.
+The collaborative partnership with Auburn University offers student activities, events, research, and the arts.

-VCOM-Louisiana The fourth VCOM campus, which is a 100,000-square-foot, $31 million building on the campus of University of Louisiana at Monroe was completed in the spring of 2020.
-Between 150-162 medical students enrolled in fall 2020.
+VCOM-Louisiana, the fourth VCOM campus, is a 100,000-square-foot, $31 million building on the campus of University of Louisiana at Monroe.
+It was completed in the spring of 2020.
+Between 150 and 162 medical students enrolled in the fall of 2020.

 Bluefield University merged with VCOM in March 2020.
-Bluefield University is a Baptist liberal arts college located in Bluefield, Virginia.
-The merger will allow Bluefield to continue to focus on its Christ-centered education but also focus on a health sciences curriculum.
+It is a Baptist liberal arts college located in Bluefield, Virginia.